okomok/mada/README.md

 * Good at recursive sequence.

-### `vector`
+### `Vector`

-`vector` represents random access sequence which supports parallel algorithms.
+`Vector` represents (optionally writable) random access sequence, that is, "array".
-Parallelization is explicit but transparent.
+It supports also parallel algorithms.
+Parallelization is explicit but transparent:

     import mada.sequence._
     import junit.framework.Assert._